 What languages does CLion Support?

-Support for other languages can also be added via plugins (go to(or for macOS users) to find out more or set them up during the first IDE launch).
+Support for other languages can also be added via plugins (go toto find out more and set them up).

 What platforms can I run CLion on?